 Qualifying Week

 The opening week of the TT features daily practice and qualifying sessions from Monday to Friday.
-Evening sessions dominate midweek, with afternoon sessions on Monday and Friday.
-The atmosphere is more relaxed than Race Week, making it a popular choice for fans seeking better travel and accommodation availability.
+Whilst the overall atmosphere is more relaxed than Race Week, what you see from the trackside is largely the same, which makes it a popular choice for fans seeking better travel and accommodation availability at lower prices!

 Race Week